Frequently Asked Questions

 What do the “xxxx” mean in the RPI-x and TruSeq D7xx_s primers?
 The “x” nucleotides are meant to indicate that you can use whatever sequence you want in these positions.
 Standard index sequences from Illumina work, as do custom sequences.
 The 10x i7 indexes used for indexing your 3′ tag cDNA libraries are a pool of 4 separate indexes per sample, so be sure to check that the indexes you use for your ADT / HTO libraries have sufficient edit distance from these indexes and from each other.
 Note that the original Illumina RPI-x primers have 6 nt indexes.
 If you are using these together with 8 nt indexes, the sequence of your 6 nt index, as read by the sequencer is “xxxxxxAT”.

 Do any of the oligos for the protocol have to be ordered PAGE or HPLC purified?
 This entirely depends on the lab budget.
-We typically do not order our oligos HPLC or PAGE purified, simply desalted oligos work well.
+We typically do not order our oligos HPLC or PAGE purified.
+Desalted oligos work well in our hands.

 Why are you adding ADT and/or HTO additive primers to the cDNA amplification?
-Addition of an antibody-oligo specific primer (cDNA additive primer) during cDNA amplification at low concentration significantly improves ADT and/or HTO library purity and yield in the subsequent ADT specific library PCR.
-We add these primers in very low concentration not to interfere with the amplification of the full length mRNA cDNAs.
+Addition of an antibody-oligo specific primer (cDNA additive primer) during cDNA amplification at low concentration significantly improves ADT and/or HTO library purity and yield in the subsequent ADT-specific library PCR.
+We add these primers in very low concentration with the goal of getting some amplification, but not enough to interfere with the amplification of the full length mRNA-derived cDNAs.